mne-tools/mne-python/doc/manual/decoding.rst

 Sensor-space decoding
 =====================

-Generalization Across Time
+Temporal Generalization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Generalization Across Time (GAT) is a modern strategy to infer neuroscientific conclusions from decoding analysis of sensor-space data.
+Temporal Generalization is a modern strategy to infer neuroscientific conclusions from decoding analysis of sensor-space data.
 An accuracy matrix is constructed where each point represents the performance of the model trained on one time window and tested on another.

 .. image:: ../../_images/sphx_glr_plot_decoding_time_generalization_001.png
    :align: center